nodejs/node/deps/uv/docs/src/loop.rst

     Returns the initialized default loop.
 It may return NULL in case of allocation failure.

+    This function is just a convenient way for having a global loop throughout an application, the default loop is in no way different than the ones initialized with :c:func:`uv_loop_init`.
+As such, the default loop can (and should) be closed with :c:func:`uv_loop_close` so the resources associated with it are freed.

 .. c:function:: int uv_run(uv_loop_t* loop, uv_run_mode mode)